A beautiful mountain in Taï National Park

-In the heart of Tai National Park rises a mountain, offering an amazing view for visitors over the beautiful canopy of a primary tropical rainforest.
+In the heart of Taï National Park rises a mountain, offering visitors an amazing view over the beautiful canopy of the primary tropical rainforest.

-The Mount Niénokoué is 396 m high and located about ten kilometers from the Ecotel at Djouroutou.
-The way up can be steep but easy enough to climb.
-You need about an hour and a half to reach the summit and you should be in good physical condition to succeed.
+The Mount Niénokoué is 396 m high and located about ten kilometres from the Ecotel at Djouroutou.
+The way up can be steep, but is easy enough to climb.
+You need about an hour and a half to reach the summit and you should be in good physical condition.

-This mountain is sacred for the Patokola people and is the place of adoration rituals in December each year.
+This mountain is sacred for the Patokola people and is the site for adoration rituals in December each year.

-After a ceremony at Mount Niénokoué by the Patokola population, Mr OUPAYOU Gnaoué, Tribe Chief, responsible and supervisor for the cultural values of the Trépo ethnie, told us the reason of that ceremony:
+After a ceremony at Mount Niénokoué by the Patokola population, Mr OUPAYOU Gnaoué, Tribal Chief responsible for the cultural values of the Trépo ethnicity, explained the ceremony:

-” The Mount Niénokoué is traditionally seen as a stone, which felt from the sky and confined a family.
-Indeed, in the past our village was located where the inselberg is today.
-When the stone appeared, the family who was in the village was locked up by the stone.
-Then, our ancestors, the Nidjèkouo from the Magnron, sons of the family confined in the stone, were the first to celebrate the ceremony, followed by the ethnies Gblekouo, Powekouo and Djrèwé, which is today perpetuated.
-The ceremony is an invitation to the godsend to share their meals (chicken, rice, red oil) in hope that the latter bring happiness, success, development, procreation, benediction, etc., to the village.”
+” Mount Niénokoué is traditionally seen as a stone that fell from the sky.
+Legend goes that in the past, our village was located where the mountain is today.
+When the stone appeared, the family in the village was confined by this stone.
+Back then, our ancestors, the Nidjèkouo from the Magnron; the sons of the confined family, were the first to celebrate the ceremony, followed by the Gblekouo, Powekouo and Djrèwé ethnicities, and this tradition continues to this day.
+The ceremony involves a meal offering (chicken, rice, red oil) to the gods in the hope that the gods bring happiness, success, development, procreation, and benediction to the village.”

-After the rituals of beef, young goat and chicken immolation, the main part of the ceremony is proceeded by the initiated group at the summit.
+After the ritual sacrifices of beef, young goat, and chicken, the ceremony is continues by the initiated group at the summit.